symbol/symbol-docs/source/guidelines/sdk-development.rst

 Transaction Serialization
 =========================

-The `catbuffer-schemas library <https://github.com/symbol/catbuffer-schemas>`_ defines the protocol to serialize and deserialize |codename| entities.
+The `catbuffer-schemas library <https://github.com/symbol/symbol/tree/dev/catbuffer/schemas>`_ defines the protocol to serialize and deserialize |codename| entities.

-In combination with the `catbuffer-generators project <https://github.com/symbol/catbuffer-generators/tree/main/generators>`_, developers can generate builder classes for a given set of programming languages.
+In combination with the catbuffer generators project, developers can generate builder classes for a given set of programming languages.
 For example, the |sdk| uses the generated code to operate with the entities in binary form.

 .. note:: If there is no generator for the programming language selected, you will need to develop it first.
-You can base your work on the `generator <https://github.com/symbol/catbuffer-generators/tree/main/generators/typescript>`_ for TypeScript.
+You can base your work on the `generator <https://github.com/symbol/symbol/tree/dev/sdk/javascript/generator>`_ for TypeScript.

 If there is a generator, follow the next steps to generate the builders for all the existent entities: